Tohui

 Tohui or Towi (July 21, 1981 - November 16, 1993) is the name of the second giant panda to be born in captivity outside of China, and the first overseas-born giant panda to survive into adulthood.
 She became a cultural icon in Mexico.

+Name

 Tohui is from Tarahumara (the language of the Raramuri) and means "(male) child".
 (Variants: tohui, toui, towi).
 When Tohui was born it was believed she was male, and the contrary was only learned after a contest for the name was held.
 The female equivalent is Tehuete.